Miyaku/mkv4a-old/README.md

 Format audio: Supported<br />
 Proccess: Yes</blockquote>

-If the status is Abnormal maybe your device selinux is not permissive, you can find out here http://miya.cf/merim
+If the status is Abnormal maybe your device selinux is not permissive, you can find out <a href="https://github.com/Miyaku/selinux-permissive">here for sample</a>.

 Alright, i'm NOT promise it's can work to your rom on your devices, but if you want know, trying will give you best answers :)